sunilj0lly/engineering-management/README.md

 # Awesome leadership
-This is a collection of articles mostly related to leadership and learning.
+This is a collection of articles and posts related to leadership and learning.

 A lot of these links were discovered via the excellent [Software Lead Weekly](http://softwareleadweekly.com/) weekly email, which I highly recommend signing up to.